#7. Credit Cards

 Chase Ink Bold

-This business card is a favorite among point chasers for the 5 points it offers in some very valuable bonus categories: cable, internet, phone, and office supply stores.
-You can use this card to purchase Visa giftcards from Office Depot, then use the giftcard for everyday purchases.
+This business card is a favorite among point chasers for the 5 points it offers in some very valuable bonus categories.
+This includes cable, internet, phone, and office supply stores.
+You can use this card to purchase Visa gift cards from Office Depot.
+Then use the gift card for everyday purchases.
 This trick enables you to earn 5 points per $1 on ALL spending!
-The best part is that the Ink card comes in 3 versions (Ink Classic, Ink Bold, and Ink Plus Business Cards), and you can get the sign-up bonus for all three!
+The best part is that the Ink card comes in 3 versions (Ink Classic, Ink Bold, and Ink Plus Business Cards).
+And you can get the sign-up bonus for all three!

 Chase Sapphire Preferred

-The highlight of this card is the 2 points per $1 it earns on dining and ALL travel, not just airfare or hotels booked directly through the airline or designated rewards program.
-The best part is that you get access to the Chase Ultimate Rewards Mall, which offers lucrative bonus points when shopping online.
+The highlight of this card is the 2 points per $1 it earns on dining and ALL travel.
+Not just airfare or hotels booked directly through the airline or designated rewards program.
+The best part is that you get access to the Chase Ultimate Travel, which offers lucrative bonus points when shopping online.
 The 7% annual dividend on all points earned isn’t too shabby either.

 Starwood Preferred Guest American Express

 This card earns 1 point per $1 on everything and lets you transfer your points at a 1:1 ratio to many airline programs.
-Not only that, but you earn 5,000 bonus points on every 20,000 points transferred, which brings your earnings up to 1.25 points per $1!
+Not only that, but you earn 5,000 bonus points on every 20,000 points transferred.
+That brings your earnings up to 1.25 points per $1!